Every cat-lover should have a Devon Rex once in their lifetime.

 Kittens may go to responsible pet owners and families beginning at 13–16 weeks of age.
 Neon-Cat's standard contract calls for kittens and cats to be kept indoors and treated like royalty.
 All Neon-Cats leave home healthy.
 From time-to-time there are males and females available to established breeders.

 Our cattery is what is called a "closed cattery" - there are no queens sent out for breeding nor are there any cats taken in for breeding.
 This policy helps keep our Devon family healthy.
+Queens love being mothers and maintain excellent condition and health throughout pregnancy and nursing.
+They are bred as appropriate for them and to prevent feline uterine complications from too widely spaced inactivity.
 In over twenty years of breeding we have never had a major disease ourbreak, herpes, calici, and FIP included (see: "Devon Rex Client Education" section).
 We have been truly blessed.
 All adults and kittens are routinely vaccinated and wormed.
 We are a feline leukemia/FIV negative cattery.
 All incoming cats/kittens were isolated and tested for feline leukemia/FIV on day one and then again after 28 days to ensure that we remain a

 feline leukemia/FIV negative cattery.
 Individual kittens are not routinely tested, but can be if a prospective owner so desires.